 According to recent research, 84% of Brits are looking for a staycation in 2021, which is up from 57% in 2018.
-The majority of us are now looking at only holidaying in the UK for the foreseeable, whereas before, a UK staycation was in addition to a holiday abroad.
-According to the 10 most desired features of a UK staycation, we are looking for the ability to bring dogs and access dog-friendly activities.
+According to the 10 most desired features of a UK staycation, we are looking for the ability to access dog-friendly activities.

 Before choosing the destination for your dog-friendly day out, it is important to assess a number of factors.
 Firstly, your dog’s ability to travel.
 Motion sickness in dogs is a common problem for pet owners, which can affect your ability to go on an adventure further afield.
 With this in mind, many paw-parents may opt to stay more local and explore different areas of the UK within a 1-hour radius, for example.